MinimalDevops/MD-Medium-Metrics/README.md

 ## Notes
 - Only the latest stats are kept in the table (one row).
 - For historical tracking, you can remove the delete step in `scraper.js`.
+- The scraper now uses direct PostgreSQL connection for better performance.
+- Updated selectors to work with Medium's current UI structure.
 - This project is for personal use.
 Respect Medium's terms of service.